jbb-codes/vscode-neovim-config/README.md

 ## Usage Notes

+This configuration file is used in conjunction with VSCode `settings.json` and `keybindings.json` for optimal integration and functionality.

+**Related Repository**: For the complete VSCode setup, see my [VSCode Configuration](https://github.com/jbb-codes/VSCode-config) repository which contains the corresponding `settings.json` and `keybindings.json` files.

 - These keybindings are specifically designed for the VSCode Neovim integration
 - All VSCode actions are called through `require('vscode').action()`
 - Leader key combinations provide quick access to common VSCode functionality